 Depression ranges in seriousness from mild, temporary episodes of sadness to severe, persistent depression.
-Clinical depression is the more severe form of depression, also known as major depression or major depressive disorder.
+Clinical depression is the more-severe form of depression, also known as major depression or major depressive disorder.
 It isn't the same as depression caused by a loss, such as the death of a loved one, or a medical condition, such as a thyroid disorder.

 Clinical depression can affect people of any age, including children.
 However, clinical depression symptoms, even if severe, usually improve with psychological counseling, antidepressant medications or a combination of the two.

 - Depression.
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/depression/index.shtml.
-Accessed Dec.
-7, 2013.
+National Institute of Mental Health. https://www.nimh.nih.gov/health/topics/depression/index.shtml.
+Accessed April 20, 2017.